mredodos/ecab-taxi-booking-manager/readme.txt

 **≣ Comprehensive Order List Section
 View and manage all bookings in a detailed order list

-**Third-Party Service:**
+**Third-Party Services:**
+**OpenStreetMap (Default - FREE)**: The plugin uses OpenStreetMap by default, which is completely free and requires no API keys.
+OpenStreetMap provides route mapping, distance calculation, and address search functionality at no cost.

-This plugin relies on the Google Maps API, a service provided by Google, Inc. It is used for displaying Google Maps and finding distance.
-Please note that your usage of this plugin constitutes acceptance of Google's terms and policies.
+**Google Maps API (Optional)**: If you choose to use Google Maps, this plugin relies on the Google Maps API, a service provided by Google, Inc. Google Maps offers faster place search and more places than OpenStreetMap.
+Please note that your usage of Google Maps constitutes acceptance of Google's terms and policies.

 **Link to Google Maps API:**
 For more information about the Google Maps API, visit: [Google Maps API Link](https://developers.google.com/maps/documentation/javascript/get-api-key)